Desktop computer buying tips

 Purchasing a home or business computer is a big and sometimes costly decision.
-Below is a list of helpful suggestions on what to look for when purchasing a new computer.
+Below are helpful suggestions on what to look for when purchasing a new computer.

 If you're unsure if a desktop is right for you, see: What type of computer should I buy?